qbeyond/terraform-google-landing-zone/README.md

 When you finished fixing all references to other directoy, test the module thourougly.

 When everything is working as expected copy the files `.terraform-docs.yml` and `.github/workflows/docs.yaml` from the [terraform-module-template](https://github.com/qbeyond/terraform-module-template).
 Run the auto docu once to check the repository.
-Afterwards read to the `README.md` and change where needed.
-At least add a reference `This stage is part of the [google landing zone modules](https://github.com/qbeyond/terraform-google-landing-zone).`
+Afterwards head to the `README.md` and change where needed.
+Lastly add a reference `This stage is part of the [google landing zone modules](https://github.com/qbeyond/terraform-google-landing-zone).`

 When you got everything working, it's time to publish it to github.